What is a Certified Fearless Living Coach?

 It depends on you – what do you want to accomplish?
 How firmly do you want to embed your changes in your life and behavior?
 Are you trying to move a mountain or a molehill in your life?

-Some people want only one session, some people choose packages, or a specific subject, some people want on-going support and may choose a weekly, bi-weekly, or monthly schedule.
+Some people want only one session, some people choose packages, or a specific subject to work on, some people want on-going support and may choose a weekly, bi-weekly, or monthly schedule.
 It’s up to you.

 How much does it cost?